robertherdzik/RHSideButtons/README.md

 buttonsArr.appendContentsOf([button_1, button_2, button_3])

-As it is in tableView, now you should reload buttons with new values sideButtonsView.reloadButtons()
+//As it is in tableView, now you should reload buttons with new values sideButtonsView.reloadButtons()
 ```